xblaster/ai-contextgen/readme.md

 **AI-ContextGen** is a Node.js CLI utility that generates comprehensive Markdown snapshots of your entire project structure, perfect for providing complete context to AI assistants (ChatGPT, Claude, etc.) while respecting `.gitignore` and `.ai-ignore` rules and filtering out binary files.

+The tool is published on [npm](https://www.npmjs.com/package/@xblaster/ai-contextgen).
+Install it globally or run via `npx` to quickly generate project snapshots.

 ---

 ## ✨ Features